voygr-tech/llm-local-search-benchmark-report/index.md

 We split prompts into USA/Western Europe vs Rest of World.
 The gap is modest on averages (+1 to +3 points) but explodes on specific tasks: reservation prompts for ROW restaurants are dramatically harder.
 Well-known ROW landmarks (Grand Bazaar Istanbul: 99.2, Ghibli Museum: 98.5) perform at Western levels.
 The gap isn't geography; it's data coverage.

 > The full report includes search ON vs OFF scores for all 7 configs across all 5 categories, the geographic gap breakdown by task type, and the complete constraint fidelity analysis.

 ---

+## Finding 4: The Places Are Real, But Not What You Asked For

+Constraint fidelity (does the response match what you *specifically* asked for?) is where providers diverge most: a 16-point gap between OpenAI (85%) and Perplexity (69%).

+Ask for "affordable rooftop bars in Gangnam, Seoul" and every model returns real, verified venues.
+But half are champagne lounges with $30 cocktails.
+Claude ON scored 99% on foundational accuracy for this prompt (all 5 places exist) but just 12/30 on constraint fidelity.
+No provider scored above 12/30.
+"Affordable rooftop bar in Gangnam" is close to an oxymoron, and no model told the user that.

+The pattern repeats on negative constraints ("not touristy," "no chains," "walk-ins only").
+Verifying the *absence* of something is fundamentally harder than confirming its presence.
+These prompts dominate the hardest-scoring set in the benchmark.

+> The full report includes the complete constraint fidelity analysis: budget constraints, subjective constraints, negative constraints, and where each provider breaks down.

+---